sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

     .. image:: /images/getcoord1.PNG

 6. Now, double **left** click to select two points that defines the known distance in real life.
+In this case click on width of the box for the ones in cages (RI_02_8788, CSDS04712701), and the height for the operant chamber(Box4-20200705T1421-1425)

     .. image:: /images/getcoord2.PNG